RagedUnicorn/docker-python/DOCKERHUB.md

 ## Base Installation

 This image includes only:
-- Python 3.12.11 (from Alpine 3.22.1 packages)
+- Python 3.12.11 (from Alpine packages)
-- pip (Python package installer)
+- pip (Python package installer) with PEP 668 restriction removed

 No additional packages are pre-installed, keeping the image minimal and allowing you to install only what you need.